AijaRe/42Porto_Born2beRoot/README.md

 ## VirtualBox

-For installation and partitioning you can follow [gemartin99](https://github.com/gemartin99/Born2beroot-Tutorial/tree/main) guide (my following configuration does differ significantly) .
+For installation and partitioning you can follow [gemartin99](https://github.com/gemartin99/Born2beroot-Tutorial/tree/main) guide.
+Just take care to convert GB to GiB when determining partition size.

 VirtualBox software allows guest operating system to run on another operating system.